 Students are expected to attend every scheduled class and to arrive punctually.
 Attendance will be taken at each class session.
-It is expected that class will be conducted in such a manner that students will benefit from both the lectures and class discussions.
 Each student is held responsible for all material presented.
-While there is no automatic penalty for being absent from class, attendance is generally reflected in the student's overall performance.
 Those who arrive late or leave early disrupt class.
 If you find that it is absolutely necessary for you to leave the class early, please consult with the instructor before the beginning of the class, and take a seat close to the door so as not to disturb others when you leave.
-Make-ups for examinations will be allowed if, in the instructor's judgment, the student has presented a good excuse for missing the work.
+Penalties for late attendance and absences will be determined by the individual instructor, in keeping with the sections on Grading Policy and Bergen Community College Attendance Policy described above.